newatoms/guides/turn-a-pitch-into-a-publishable-blog-post/readme.md

 * If you collect information, try to instantly draw conclusions and add them into the blog post in the place that makes the most sense at that moment.

-* If you work on a blog post and you change something, rearrange and adjust the blog post so that it makes sense with your changes.
+* If you work on a blog post and you change something, rearrange and adjust the blog post or add relevant transitions so that it makes sense with your changes.

 * If you plan to interview someone, figuring out who to interview and what to ask also consists of collecting information and drawing conclusions.
 To learn more on how to prepare and conduct an interview you can look at this [guide](../interview-guide).